Ever thought about what it would take to become a graphic designer?

 This is because fonts can make or break your design.
 Knowing that you can’t use 5 different fonts in a logo design is basic graphic designer knowledge.
 Successfully limiting your colors and other graphic elements are also designer basics.

-Here are two great places to start learning basic graphic design:
+Here are two great places to learn basic graphic design:

 Free graphic design courses at alison.com